syncfusion/blazor-docs/src/treemap/treemap/internationalization.md

 ---
-title: "Globalization in Blazor TreeMap component | Syncfusion"
+title: "Globalization in the Blazor TreeMap component | Syncfusion"

 component: "TreeMap"

-description: "Learn here all about Globalization of Syncfusion TreeMap (SfTreeMap) component and more."
+description: "Learn here all about the Globalization of Syncfusion TreeMap (SfTreeMap) component and more."
 ---

-# Globalization in Blazor TreeMap (SfTreeMap)
+# Globalization in the Blazor TreeMap (SfTreeMap)

 The TreeMap component supports globalization for the following elements:

-* Data label
+* Data Label
 * Tooltip

-Globalization is the process of designing and developing a component that works in different cultures or locales. [`Format`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_Format) property is used to globalize number, date, and time values in the TreeMap component.
+Globalization is the process of designing and developing a component that works in different cultures or locales.
+The [`Format`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_Format) property is used to globalize number, date, and time values in the TreeMap component.

-In the following code example, tooltip and datalabel is globalized to currency format in deutsch culture.
+In the following code example, tooltip and Data Label is globalized to currency format in deutsch culture.

 ```csharp
 @using Syncfusion.Blazor.TreeMap